directus/directus/docs/guides/extensions/displays-date-to-age.md

 ## Install Dependencies

-Open a console to your preferred working directory, then install the Directus Extensions SDK, which will create the boilerplate code for your display.
+Open a console to your preferred working directory and initialize a new extension, which will create the boilerplate code for your display.

 ```
-npm i create-directus-extension
 npm init directus-extension
 ```